Before we dive into the details of the difference between digital twin and digital thread, here's one way to describe the two concepts:

 With that baseline, let’s go in to more specifics:

-A digital thread is a way to create a universal access to data – a single source of truth.
-When implemented across an enterprise, it can create consistency and fosters collaboration by aligning different functions around a robust set of data.
+A digital thread creates a closed loop between digital and physical worlds to optimize products, people, processes, and places.
+It's a way to create a universal access to data – a single source of truth.
+When implemented across a value chain, it can create consistency and foster collaboration by aligning different functions around a robust set of data.
 The data set is enabled with real-time data synchronization so upstream and downstream information is available to all users.

 A digital twin is digital model that virtually represents its physical counterpart.
 Digital twins are not restricted to products or physical “things”, they can also be developed for operational processes, or even a worker’s task.